carpentries/instructor-training/learners/demo_lessons.md

 title: Lessons for Teaching Demonstrations
 ---

 The list below shows lessons that have been reviewed for good and bad start points to use for a teaching demonstration.
-When selecting a lesson for a teaching demonstration, trainees should review this list to ensure it is suitable.
+When selecting an episode for a teaching demonstration, trainees should review this list to ensure it is suitable.

-Those who wish may also consult the detailed tables following the list to identify episodes marked "avoid" because they will not be asked to teach those episodes.
-However, we recommend reviewing the full lesson regardless, as this will help provide context for other start points and is also good preparation for your eventual teaching role!
+As of July 2023, trainees are allowed to choose the episode from which their 5-minute teaching demo will begin.
+However,  still we recommend reviewing the full lesson during preparation, as this will help provide context for instruction and is also good preparation for teaching a complete workshop later on!

-Note that while a trainee can choose the lesson to teach from, the **Trainer leading the demo session will choose the specific episode at the time of the demo session.** If you would like to use a lesson that is not listed here, you may contact the Instructor Trainer leading your teaching demonstration or (if no one is listed for your session) email [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org).

-If the episode chosen by the trainer is very short and finishes in less than 5 minutes, the trainee can continue on to the next episode in that lesson.
-They are not required to cover any specific amount of content within the 5 minute period.
+If a selected episode is very short and finishes in less than 5 minutes, it may be necessary to continue on to the next episode in that lesson to complete a 5 minute demonstration.
+It is **not** necessary to teach the full episode, or to cover any specific amount of content within the 5 minute period.

+**If your preferred lesson is not on the list or includes only ineligible episodes, please choose a different lesson.**
+If you believe you have a lesson or episode that should be eligible but is not on the list, please email us at [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org).

 ::::::::::::::::::::::: callout